Pendle Plant Craft

-A lovely bunch of folk, adventuring Pendle and sharing knowledge and understandings of nature.
-Everyone is welcome and the only rules are kindness, empathy and understanding (we don’t even need to say that, everyone just is and has been).
+A lovely bunch of folk adventuring Pendle, spending time outdoors, foraging for wild foods, learning from the land and sharing meals together.
+Everyone is welcome with kindness, empathy and understanding at our heart (we don’t even need to say that, everyone just is and has been).

 Working towards being more symbiotic with our surroundings, nature and each other.